Welcome to The Allgoods: Vietnam Through the Eyes of Love!

 May 24, 2025

 Send us a text Sarah writes from Lackland Air Force Base at 4:45 in the morning, just off a night shift in the operating room.
-She’s been selected to assist with a cardiac surgery — one being scrubbed in on by the Surgeon General himself — and it’s clear: she’s not just a nurse, she’s exceptional. …
+She’s been selected to assist with a cardiac surgery — one being scrubbed in on by the Surgeon General himself — and it’s clear: she’s not just a nurse, she’s exceptional.
+But this letter isn’t about accolades.
+It’s about love, perspective, and presence.
+In the quiet before sleep, Sarah asks her husband to make a decision — to stay happy.
+Even in a war zone.
+Even ...

 May 24, 2025